-The new limit values are based on the revised Air Quality Guidelines for Europe adopted by the World Health Organisation.
-Some main elements of the proposal are:
+The new limit values are based on the revised Air Quality Guidelines for Europe adopted by the World Health Organisation in 1996.
+Main elements of the proposal are:

-- Health-based limit values for sulphur dioxide, lead and particulate matter to be met by 2005, - Health-based limit values for nitrogen dioxide - A tighter set of limit values for particulate matter to be met by 2010;

-- Limit values to protect the rural environment against the effects of sulphur dioxide and oxides of nitrogen; - Details of how levels of the pollutants should be assessed throughout the European Union; and a requirement that up to date information on all four pollutants should be easily available to the public.
+- Health-based limit values for sulphur dioxide, lead and particulate matter to be met by 2005, - Health-based limit values for nitrogen dioxide - A tighter set of limit values for particulate matter to be met by 2010; - Limit values to protect the rural environment against the effects of sulphur dioxide and oxides of nitrogen; - Details of how levels of the pollutants should be assessed throughout the European Union; and a requirement that up to date information on all four pollutants should be easily available to the public.

 For each of the four pollutants, the proposal sets out new air quality standards as well as the date by which these air quality standards must be achieved.
-A summary of the air quality standards is presented below.
+A summary of the air quality standards is presented below:

-Averaging period Limit value Date by which limit value is to be met hourly limit value for the protection of human health 1 hour 350μg/m 3 not to be exceeded more than 24 times per calendar year (1) 1 January 2005 daily limit value for the protection of human health 24 hours 125μg/m 3 not to be exceeded more than 3 times per calendar year 1 January 2005 limit value for the protection of ecosystems calendar year and winter (1 October to 31 March) 20μg/m 3 Two years from entry into force of the Directive
+Averaging period Limit value Date by which limit value is to be met 1. hourly limit value for the protection of human health 1 hour 350μgm -3 not to be exceeded more than 24 times per calendar year(1) 1January 2005 2. daily limit value for the protection of human health 24 hours 125μgm -3 not to be exceeded more than 3 times per calendar year 1 January 2005 3. limit value for the protection of ecosystems calendar year and winter (1 October to 31 March) 20μgm -3 Two years from entry into force of the Directive

-Table 11.3: Limit values for sulphur dioxide (Europe).
+Table 9.2: Limit values for sulphur dioxide (Europe).